-An application for graduation from any of the degree or certificate programs offered by UH Hilo must be submitted to the Business Office for processing by the deadline specified in the UH Hilo Academic Calendar.
-The Application for Degree/Certificate form and complete filing instructions are available at hilo.hawaii.edu/registrar/forms.php.
+An application for graduation from any of the degree or certificate programs offered by UH Hilo must be submitted to the Contracts, Procurement and Payments (formerly Business Office) for processing by the deadline specified in the UH Hilo Academic Calendar.
+The Application for Degree/Certificate form and complete filing instructions are available on the Office of the Registrar’s forms.
 A non-refundable processing fee of $15.00 is charged upon application.
 Failure to file a graduation application by the specified deadline will result in a delay of graduation.

 Graduation in Absentia

 Under extraordinary circumstances, students may earn their final credits at an institution other than UH Hilo and, upon official transfer of these credits back to UH Hilo, graduate with their degree from UH Hilo.
 This practice is called graduation in absentia.
 Students must demonstrate a compelling personal reason to graduate in absentia, and their application must be approved by the appropriate dean before any courses are taken in absentia.

 Graduation in absentia is not automatic nor is it a right of students.
 In order to be eligible to be considered for graduation in absentia, a student must meet all of the specified conditions.
 Forms are available on the Office of the Regstrar’s forms.
 Students whose application for graduation in absentia has been approved also must apply for graduation as described in the above section entitled "Application for Graduation."